 You can use an inexpensive pair of calipers to make that measurement, but it need not be exact.
 You could even determine it by "calibrated eyeball."
 However, the closer the width of P3 comes to 0.227W, the closer your corners will come to matching the relative proportions shown in the three views.

 Corner Facet Notes

-The wider you leave P3, the wider and deeper the corners facets will be.
-The yellow tourmaline was cut with the width of P3 approximately equal to .300W.
-Note how its table is cut through the C4, C5,C6 meetpoints with the effect of adding embellishing bevels at the table corners and making it larger.
+Establish the width of the corners (12, 36, 60, and 84) by cutting the P6(G) facets through the girdle to meetpoints at the bottom of the first step.
+The lower portion of P6(G) is subsequently overcut at 72° by P7, creating the pavilion girdle line on the corners.
+The wider you leave P3, the wider and deeper the corner facets.
+I cut the yellow tourmaline in the photo with the width of P3 approximately equal to 0.300W.
+Note how its table is cut through the C4, C5, and C6 meetpoints, with the effect of adding embellishing bevels at the table corners and making it larger.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler

 Emerald Value, Price, and Jewelry Information